ouzifeng/CI_PP4_SELLYOURTACKLE/README.md

 ### Site Owner Goals

-* To take a 10% commission on all products sold through the platform
+* To begin with, offer commission free sales.
+But they want to understand how to add a fee once the platform has hit a critical mass
 * To allow users to list, buy and sell tackle
 * To grow their business in an area they previously have had no traction in
 * To learn how to run a C2C business